springfall2008/batpred/docs/config-yml-settings.md

 The apps.yaml contains a setting **balance_inverters_seconds** which defines how often to run the balancing, 30 seconds is recommended if your machine is fast enough, but the default is 60 seconds.

-Enable **switch.predbat_balance_inverters_enable** switch in Home Assistant to enable this feature.
+Enable the **switch.predbat_balance_inverters_enable** switch in Home Assistant to enable this feature.

-**switch.predbat_balance_inverters_charge** - Is used to toggle on/off balancing while the batteries are charging **switch.predbat_balance_inverters_discharge** - Is used to toggle on/off balancing while the batteries are discharging **switch.predbat_balance_inverters_crosscharge** - Is used to toggle on/off balancing when the batteries are cross charging **input_number.predbat_balance_inverters_threshold_charge** - Sets the minimum percentage divergence of SOC during charge before balancing, default is 1%
+- **switch.predbat_balance_inverters_charge** - Is used to toggle on/off balancing while the batteries are charging
+- **switch.predbat_balance_inverters_discharge** - Is used to toggle on/off balancing while the batteries are discharging
+- **switch.predbat_balance_inverters_crosscharge** - Is used to toggle on/off balancing when the batteries are cross charging
+- **input_number.predbat_balance_inverters_threshold_charge** - Sets the minimum percentage divergence of SOC during charge before balancing, default is 1%
-**input_number.predbat_balance_inverters_threshold_discharge** - Sets the minimum percentage divergence of SOC during discharge before balancing, default is 1%
+- **input_number.predbat_balance_inverters_threshold_discharge** - Sets the minimum percentage divergence of SOC during discharge before balancing, default is 1%

 ## Triggers

-The trigger figure is useful to help trigger your own automation based on having spare solar energy or battery that you would otherwise export
+The trigger feature is useful to help trigger your own automation based on predbat determining that you have spare solar energy or battery that you would otherwise export

 The triggers count export energy until the next active charge slot only.

-For each trigger give a name, the minutes of export needed and the energy required in that time Multiple triggers can be set at once so in total you could use too much energy if all run Each trigger create an entity called 'binary_sensor.predbat_export_trigger_[name]' which will be turned On when the condition is valid connect this to your automation to start whatever you want to trigger.
+For each trigger give a name, the minutes of export needed and the energy required in that time.

+Multiple triggers can be set at once so in total you could use too much energy if all run!

+Each trigger create an entity called 'binary_sensor.predbat_export_trigger_[name]' which will be turned On when the condition is valid.

+Connect your automation to this binary sensor to start whatever you want to trigger.

-Set the name for each trigger, the number of minutes of solar export you need and the amount of energy in kwH you will need available during that time period.
+Set the name for each trigger, the number of minutes of solar export you need, and the amount of energy in kwH you will need available during that time period in apps.yaml:

 For example: